This post is a continuation of our post 5 Devastating Consequences of Improper Waste Disposal: Part I. If you haven’t already, you can read it here.

 Risk 5: Compromised Professional Reputation

 Every year, the EPA publishes a public Major Criminal Cases report outlining ways some companies and individuals have broken environmental laws.
 Long-term reputation loss for businesses, such as Volkswagon AG and Tonawanda Coke, are well documented in the media after they violated federal and local waste management standards.
-Even if a company’s violation is not serious enough to warrant a spot on the EPA’s criminal report, chances are good that after enough failed inspections, businesses risk a tarnished reputation and professional ruin in their local communities.
+Even if a company’s violation is not serious enough to warrant a spot on the EPA’s criminal report, chances are good that after enough failed inspections, businesses risk a tarnished reputation and professional ruin in their local communities due to improper waste disposal and environmental impacts.
 Ultimately, a business’s reputation will affect their bottom line.

-To avoid risking your professional reputation, it is crucial you develop an understanding of local and federal regulations.
+To avoid risking your professional reputation, it is crucial you develop an understanding of local and federal regulations and the effects of improper waste disposal.
 Complying with challenging environmental, safety and health regulations may seem expensive and time consuming, but failure to comply can be even more costly.
 If managed by the experts, being in compliance can save your business thousands of dollars each year.
 In fact, many progressive companies are looking beyond merely being in compliance and are implementing strategies to reduce cost and gain a competitive business edge.
 Enviro-Safe’s environmental and safety personnel can help implement health and safety programs that are both cost effective and help businesses reach their core objectives.

 If you’re a generator, disposing of your industrial waste doesn’t have to be overwhelming.
 The experts at Enviro-Safe have the knowledge combined with years of experience working with regulatory agencies to help you remain in compliance and reduce the risk of these five pitfalls, freeing you to focus on running your business.
 Contact us today to learn more about how we can help.